maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 style.addLayer(lineLayer)
 ```

-Note that dataSources can not be simply shown.
+Note that data source can not be simply shown.
 Layers must reference them.
 Therefore, you create a layer that gives visual appearance to it.

 - Loading from local files